 5) If you have questions, don't hesitate to ask your lender for more information.

-How home improvement loan calculator works ?
+How does the home improvement loan calculator work?

-Do you want to renovate your home, but don’t know where to start?
+Do you want to renovate your home, but don't know where to start?
 A home improvement loan calculator can help make the process easier.
 With this tool, you can figure out how much money you need for your project and how much time it will take to pay off the loan.
-To use a home improvement loan calculator, simply enter in the amount of money you want to borrow, the interest rate, and the repayment period.
+To use a home improvement loan calculator, simply enter the amount of money you want to borrow, the interest rate, and the repayment period.
 This will give you an estimate of what your monthly payments will be.
 Keep in mind that these calculators are just estimates, and your actual payments may be different.
-If you’re ready to get started on your renovation project, a home improvement loan calculator can be a helpful tool.
+If you're ready to get started on your renovation project, a home improvement loan calculator can be a helpful tool.

-How to Get an FHA Home Improvement Loan ?
+How to Get an FHA Home Improvement Loan?